 Of important note, Solana Beach is also a city of artists.
 Solana Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Solana Beach’s character.

-Telecommuters are a relatively large percentage of the workforce: 16.16% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Solana Beach telecommute to their jobs.
+Overall, about 16.16% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Solana Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.